hackclub/hackclub/workshops/personal_website/README.md

 ### 1) The HTML file

-HTML stands for Hypertext Markup Language.
+HTML stands for HyperText Markup Language.
 Every website from the New York Times to Twitch uses HTML to display content on the web.

-You should have the `index.html` file open and you can tell we're looking at HTML because of all the angle brackets.
+You should have the `index.html` file open, and a bunch of text with `<` & `>` symbols.
+That's HTML!

 ![](img/html_repl.png)

-Go ahead and delete everything in the `index.html` file then paste in the following code
+Repl.it gives us some code to start out with, but we're going to start from scratch.
+Go ahead and delete everything in the `index.html` file then **type** in the following. **DO NOT COPY AND PASTE.**

 ```html
 <!DOCTYPE html>